The story of Sameena: from running for sexual violence, to ultra running champion.

 You have had an experience with sexual violence.
 Do you want to share what happened?

 At the time I was 18 years old I experienced some hard times in my life.
 There was a lot of violence at home.
 My brother and mother were fighting every day.
 At that time I didn’t want to be at home.
 One day my mom was arrested by the police and was secured at the police station for two days.
 My younger brother was brought to foster care but I couldn’t because at the age of 18 I was considered an adult.
-So I left the home and for a couple of months.
-I slept on the streets, of stayed at my friends places.
+So I left home for a couple of months.
+I slept on the streets, or stayed at my friends’ places.
 It were turbulent times.

 “He wrote his name on my body with a knife.”